AndreasAgg/dynamic-bandwidth-vmd/README.md

 **Authors**: Andreas G. Angelou, Georgios K. Apostolidis, Leontios J. Hadjileontiadis

 **Brief introduction**: Dynamic Bandwidth Variational Mode Decomposition (DB-VMD) is a signal decomposition method and a generalization of Variational Mode Decomposition (VMD).
-In particualr, DB-VMD addresses the constant bandwidth bandpass filters used in VMD by rendering them dynamic bandwidth bandpass filters.
+In particualr, DB-VMD addresses the constant bandwidth Wiener filters limitation of VMD and proposes a scheme for Wiener filters with dynamic bandwidth.
+Experiments in synthetic signals underscore DB-VMD’s superior noise robustness and adaptability in comparison to VMD, paving the way for many applications, especially when the analyzed signals are contaminated with noise.

 ## The repository is structured as follows:
 - *Method_Scripts* folder: Script implementations of DB-VMD and VMD